 • 1 1/2 teaspoons vanilla extract

-• 4 drops coconut flavor
+• 4 drops of coconut flavour

 Frosting;